 and the stored bending energy satisfies

-The clamped end is constrained to rotate about $\mathbf{e}_{z}$- axis.
+The clamped end is rotated about $\mathbf{e_{z}}$- axis.
 Since it is a planar case, the moment vector $\mathbf{m}$ is always oriented perpendicular to the plane $(\mathbf{m}\cdot \mathbf{e}_{x}= \mathbf{m}\cdot \mathbf{e}_{y}=0 )$.
-The total energy stored in the system is sum of the bending energy and the work done by the external force, satisfying the inextensibility and unshearability constraint \eqref{eqn:Inextensibility_unshearability}
+The total energy stored in the system is the sum of the bending energy and the work done by the external force, satisfying the inextensibility and unshearability constraint \eqref{eqn:Inextensibility_unshearability}

-where $n_{x}$ and $n_{y}$ are the corresponding Lagrange multipliers and denote the internal forces along $\mathbf{e}_{1}$ and $\mathbf{e}_{2}$ axes respectively.
-We denote this triad using the vector $\mathbf{n}=[n_{x}, n_{y}]^{T}$.
-The equilibrium equations are obtained through application of \emph{Euler-Lagrange} equations on \eqref{eqn:Gravitational_functional}
+where $n_{x}$ and $n_{y}$ are the corresponding Lagrange multipliers and denote the internal forces along $\mathbf{e}_{x}$ and $\mathbf{e}_{y}$ axes, respectively.
+We represent them using the vector $\mathbf{n}=[n_{x}, n_{y}]^{T}$.
+The equilibrium equations are obtained by applying the Euler-Lagrange equations~\eqref{eqn:Euler_Lagrange_bif_dist} on~\eqref{eqn:Gravitational_functional}

-and \emph{natural boundary conditions}~\eqref{eqn:Second_order_cond} at the free end $s=l$
+and natural boundary conditions~\eqref{eqn:Second_order_cond} at the free end $s=l$

+where $F_{x}$ and $F_{y}$ are the components of $\mathbf{F}$ along the $\mathbf{e}_{x}$ and $\mathbf{e}_{y}$ directions, respectively.
+In fact, the Euler-Lagrange equations given by~\eqref{eqn:equilibria} are equivalent to planar versions of the force and moment balance in elastic rods~\cite{antman2006nonlinear}

+The load vector $\mathbf{F}$ makes an angle $\alpha$ with respect to vertical as shown in Figure~\ref{fig:Elastica_schematic}.
+The load $\mathbf{F}$ can be represented using its magnitude and direction $\alpha$ as

-where $F_{x}$ and $F_{y}$ are the components of $\mathbf{F}$ along $\mathbf{e}_{x}$ and $\mathbf{e}_{y}$ directions, respectively.
-In this apparatus, the parameters that describe the Dirichlet boundary conditions, such as $\theta_{o}$ and those that characterize the natural boundary conditions such as $F$,$\Delta$, $\alpha$ and $\psi$ are the varying parameters.
-We perform several numerical experiments using parameter continuation \cite{DOEDEL1991a} and employ the proposed \emph{distinguished bifurcation diagrams} to determine the stability properties of the generated parameter-dependent equilibria.
+In this apparatus, the parameters that describe the Dirichlet boundary conditions, such as $\theta_{o}$ and those that characterize the natural boundary conditions such as $| \mathbf{F} |$, $\Delta$, $\alpha$ and $\psi$ can be varied.
+We perform several numerical experiments using parameter continuation \cite{DOEDEL1991a} and employ the proposed distinguished bifurcation diagrams to assess the stability of the equilibria.